RubyCrypto/rbnacl/README.md

 Box works similarly to GPG: anyone can publish a public key, and if you have someone's public key, you can put messages into the box, but once closed, only the holder of the private key can open it.
+However, unlike GPG, the box is defined by two pairs of keys (yours and theirs) so they need your public key to open the box, too.
+This provides assurance the box came from you and that it has not been tampered with.

 TODO: Write Box instructions here